ajspurr/stroke_prediction/README.md

   - Chose top three performers: Logistic Regression, SVM, and XGBoost
   - Used GridSearchCV to perform hyperparameter tuning optimized for f1 score, then for recall
 - Evaluating Models
-  - I chose to focus on recall as the primary metric of evaluation (discussed at the end of the project).
+  - I chose to focus on recall as the primary metric of evaluation (discussed the cost of poor precision at the end of the project).
 As such, the two best models were:
     - **Non-optimized Weighted Logistic Regression**
       - Recall of 98.2%
         - Out of 4,088 individuals in the test set, missed 1 stroke out of 55